NomicFoundation/hardhat/.changeset/sharp-rabbits-tell.md

 "hardhat": patch
 ---

-Set the default evmVersion to paris for solc versions that are greater than or equal than 0.8.20.
+Set the default evmVersion to paris for solc versions that are greater than or equal to 0.8.20.